roipoussiere/Zazouck/README.md

 ### The 3d printable parts
 The generated files are 3d printable connectors to connect wood, platic or metal rods together.

-If you want to make some connectors by hand, you can also use Zazouck without the generator, by using [the Openscad file](scad/corner.scad) or simply going on the [Thingiverse page](http://www.thingiverse.com/thing:179597).
+If you want to create corners with specific angles, you can also use Zazouck manually, without the generator : just use [the Openscad file](scad/corner.scad) or simply go on the [Thingiverse page](http://www.thingiverse.com/thing:179597).

 ![Zazouck](https://raw2.github.com/roipoussiere/Zazouck/master/pictures/Zazouck_wide.png "Zazouck")